bvdcode/peertube-runner/README.md

 > `whisper-ctranslate2` will download the model automatically on first transcription run, so ensure you have internet access in the container.

+> Be aware that runner tokens in configuration files are not the same as in Web UI.
+After registration, `peertube-runner` will use provided token to connect to PeerTube instance and retrieves a new token for further operations which will be saved in configuration.
+This behavior is implemented by PeerTube developers so that's it.

+> If you want to save whisper model files, you can mount a volume to `/home/runner/.cache/` directory.
+This way, models will be cached and reused across container restarts.

 ## Overview

 This project provides a containerized PeerTube Runner with NVIDIA CUDA support, designed for hardware-accelerated video processing including transcoding and transcription using Whisper and CTranslate2.
 The container supports all major PeerTube job types and is optimized for efficient processing in a PeerTube environment.